donejs/donejs/tutorials/getstarted/creating.md

 __recipe.js__

-Creates a recipe [jQuery.Model model] that is used to create, retrieve, updated, and delete recipes on the server.
+Creates a recipe [can.Model model] that is used to create, retrieve, updated, and delete recipes on the server.